-Tax season is here and it’s time to start thinking about your 2021 tax return.
+Tax season is here and it’s time to start thinking about your 2022 tax return.
 Working on your taxes might seem intimidating, but it doesn’t have to be.
-Here are eight ways you can get ready for Tax Day, whether you’re working with an accountant or tax preparation software like TurboTax.
+Here are eight ways you can get ready for Tax Day, whether you’re working with an accountant or using tax preparation software like TurboTax.

 1. Mark your calendar

 Highlight April 18, 2023 on your calendar before you do anything else.
 This is the date by which you must either file your tax return or Form 4868 to get a tax extension.
 It’s also the deadline to contribute to an Individual Retirement Account (IRA) for 2022 if you haven’t already maxed yours out.
 Tax Day is often April 15, but these deadlines are slightly later this year because of the Emancipation Day holiday in Washington, D.C. and the Patriots’ Day holiday in Maine and Massachusetts.
 Victims of the severe storms in California within certain counties have until May 15, 2023 to file their tax returns and make tax payments.
 You don’t need to wait until the deadline to submit your tax return—you can do so as soon as you have all the necessary documents.

 Starting in January, you should receive tax paperwork from your employer and your banks.
 The documents you’ll need to file your taxes will vary depending on your situation.

 Here are some of the forms you might need:

 - W-2 from your employer

 - Schedule K-1 for income received from an estate, trust, partnership, or S-corporation

 - 1095-A for health insurance through the Health Insurance Marketplace

 - 1098-E for student loan interest